gagolews/clustering-benchmarks/.devel/sphinx/weave/how-to-access.md

 see {ref}`sec:clustbench-usage` for more details.

-However, as described in the {ref}`sec:file-format` section, all data files are neat and tidy, therefore we can also easily access them using some more low-level functions.
+However, as described in the {ref}`sec:file-format` section, all data files are neat and tidy.
+Therefore, we can access them easily using some more low-level functions from *numpy* or *pandas*.
 For example: